human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_mapq_hist.png" width="700" height="275">

-About 20% of the diploid alignments are having MAPQs lower than 20.
-To phase the reads with low MAPQ alignments it is recommended to run [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/phasing) on the BAM file before calculating the coverage.
+In this example about 20% of the diploid alignments are having MAPQs lower than 20.
+To correctly phase the reads with low MAPQ alignments it is recommended to run [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/phasing) before calculating the coverage.

-### 3. Coverage Distribution and Fitting The Model
+### 2. Coverage Distribution and Fitting The Model

-The frequencies of coverages can be calculated w/ `cov2counts` which is a binary executable.
-The source code is written in C and is available in `docker/coverage/scripts`
+The frequencies of coverages can be calculated w/ `cov2counts`.
+Its source code is available in [here](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docker/coverage/scripts/cov2counts.c)
 ````
 ./cov2counts -i read_alignment.cov -o read_alignment.counts
 ````